-HEGIS surveys solicited information concerning institutional characteristics, faculty salaries, finances, enrollment, and degrees.
+HEGIS surveys collected information concerning institutional characteristics, faculty salaries, finances, enrollment, and degrees.
 Since these surveys were distributed to all higher education institutions, the data presented are not subject to sampling error.
 However, they are subject to nonsampling error, the sources of which varied with the survey instrument.
 Information concerning the nonsampling error of the HEGIS enrollment and degrees surveys can be obtained from the HEGIS Post Survey Validation Study conducted in 1979.

 Elise Miller

-Postsecondary Studies Division

-Postsecondary Institutional Studies Program

-National Center for Education Statistics

-1990 K Street NW

-Washington, DC 20006
+Postsecondary Studies Division Postsecondary Institutional Studies Program National Center for Education Statistics 1990 K Street NW Washington, DC 20006 elise.miller@ed.gov http://nces.ed.gov/ipeds/

-elise.miller@ed.gov

-http://nces.ed.gov/ipeds/

 Fall (Institutional Characteristics) This survey collects the basic information necessary to classify institutions, including control, level, and types of programs offered, as well as information on tuition, fees, and room and board charges.
-Beginning in 2000, the survey collected institutional pricing data from institutions with first-time, full-time, degree/certificate-seeking undergraduate students.
-Unduplicated full-year enrollment counts and instructional activity are now collected in the fall enrollment survey.
-The overall response rate was 100.0 percent for Title IV degree-granting institutions in 2003.
+Beginning in 2000, the survey collected institutional pricing data from institutions with firsttime, full-time, degree/certificate-seeking undergraduate students.
+Unduplicated full-year enrollment headcounts and instructional activity are now collected in a separate component (12-month Enrollment), part of the fall collection.
+The overall response rate was 100 percent for Title IV degree-granting institutions in reporting fall 2006 data.